MartinO55/nology_portfolio/README.md

 This portfolio serves as a showcase of my web development skills and projects.
 It contains a selection of projects I have built in the past, as well as an overview of my experience and qualifications.

-I have been working as a web developer for the past four years, and have experience with a variety of technologies, such as HTML, CSS, JavaScript, PHP, MySQL, and more.
+I have been working as a web developer for the past two years, and have experience with a variety of technologies, such as HTML, CSS, JavaScript, PHP, MySQL, and more.
 I have worked on a wide range of projects, from simple websites to complex web applications.

 In this portfolio, you will find a selection of projects I have worked on.
 Each project includes a detailed description of the project, screenshots, and a link to the live version.